trpc/trpc/README.md

 # Motivation

-⚠️ This is just a proof of concept, no guarantees of maintainence, support, yadda, yadda 🤙
+⚠️ This is just a proof of concept.
+Not recommended for use in production. 🤙

-You can think of tRPC as a way to build a strongly typed RPC API with TypeScript.
-Or you can think of it as a way to avoid APIs altogether.
+tRPC is a framework for building strongly typed RPC APIs with TypeScript.
+Alternatively, you can think of it as a way to avoid APIs altogether.

 # Usage

 ## Installation

-`npm add --save trpc`;
+`npm install --save trpc`;

 `yarn add trpc`;